abhishek-kumar-code/Redfish_Public/Specification.md

 Some resources may be available in more than one type of representation.
 The type of representation is indicated by the media type.

 In HTTP messages the media type is specified in the Content-Type header.
 A client can tell a service that it wants the response to be sent using certain media types by setting the HTTP Accept header to a list of the acceptable media types.

 * All resources shall be made available using the JSON media type "application/json".
-* Redfish services shall make every resource available in a representation based on JSON, as specified in [RFC4627](#RFC4627).
+* Redfish Services shall make every resource available in a representation based on JSON, as specified in [RFC4627](#RFC4627).
 Receivers shall not reject a message because it is encoded in JSON, and shall offer at least one response representation based on JSON.
 An implementation may offer additional representations using non-JSON media types.

 Clients may request compression by specifying an [Accept-Encoding header](#request-headers) in the request.
 * Services should support gzip compression when requested by the client.

 #### ETags

-In order to reduce the cases of unnecessary RESTful accesses to resources, the Redfish service should support associating a separate ETag with each resource.
+In order to reduce the cases of unnecessary RESTful accesses to resources, the Redfish Service should support associating a separate ETag with each resource.

 * Implementations should support returning [ETag properties](#etag-property) for each resource.
 * Implementations should support returning ETag headers for each response that represents a single resource.